vcl/vcl/doc/DEVELOPMENT.md

 ## package.json

-Have an `index.sss` or `index.css` file per module which is referenced in the `package.json` in the `style` property.
+Have an `index.scss` file per module which is referenced in the `package.json` in the `scss` property.

 Have the following custom fields in the `package.json` file:

-- `style` points to the entry CSS file of the module.
+- `scss` points to the entry CSS file of the module.
 - `vcl.categories` an array of categories.
 Example:

     {